-Weather Update for Islamabad
+Weather update for Islamabad

-Mainly hot and humid weather is expected in plain areas of the country.
-However, rain-thunderstorm is expected at isolated places in upper Khyber Pakhtunkhwa, Pothohar region, Islamabad, Kashmir and Gilgit-Baltistan.
+Mainly hot and humid weather is expected in most plain areas of the country.
+However, rain-wind/thunderstorm is expected at isolated places in upper Khyber Pakhtunkhwa, Potohar region, Islamabad, Kashmir and Gilgit-Baltistan during evening/night.

 Source: Forex Association of Pakistan. (last update 09:00 AM)